Aeonium sunburst

 Watering Needs

 In the spring, during the growing season, the Aeonium Sunburst has moderate watering needs.
-It's important to keep the soil evenly moist but protect it from too much moisture.
+It's important to keep the soil evenly moist but protect it from too much moisture, as constantly wet soil can damage your plant.
 Allow the top inch of soil to dry out between waterings and then water thoroughly, making sure the water reaches the root zone.
 It's always a good idea to check the moisture level of the soil before watering to avoid overwatering, which can lead to root rot.

 Aeoniums can go dormant in summer and don't need water except in dry conditions.
 Water moderately and feed every two or three weeks with a balanced liquid feed.
 In winter, restrict water to prevent shriveling foliage.